perguto/Ace-Attorney-Trilogy-SiIvagunner-Mod-3DS/README.md

 - Japan:	`0004000000108800`
 (So the path to the audios will be `\luma\titles\0004000000138F00\romfs\sound\stream\BGM200.dspadpcm.bcstm` etc.)

 That's it.
+If you did everything right, you should hear [PROSECUTOR PAPYRUS' PURSUIT!](https://www.youtube.com/watch?v=ex3-nOSNIlc&list=PLXVVSWBfLuf4GPainC6B9uPhLYzOS2I8X) in the game selection menu.
 To deactivate the mod, just rename the respective folders to anything else!
 Or deactivate single tracks by changing their names, e. g. to `BGM200.dspadpcm.bcstm_deactivated`.